-Foreign Earned Income Exclusion for U.S. Expats
+Foreign Earned Income Exclusion for U.S. expats

+U.S. taxes for expats aren’t easy.
 Let our experienced expat tax advisors help prepare your tax return this year to ensure the foreign earned income tax exclusion is elected when it is most beneficial to you.
 Visit the Virtual Expat Tax Preparation page to get started claiming your foreign earned income exclusion today.

-The foreign earned income exclusion is available to expats who either:
+The FEIE is available to expats who either:

 - Work outside the U.S. as employees, whether for a U.S. or non-U.S. employer

-- Work outside the U.S in a self-employed or partner capacity
+- Work outside the U.S in a self-employed or partner capacity AND

 Employees of the U.S. government can't claim the foreign income exclusion.
 However, an employee of a private company under contract with the U.S. government might still be eligible.

-Foreign Tax Credit vs. Exclusion
+Foreign Tax Credit vs. Foreign Earned Income Exclusion

 - You’re paying foreign tax at a higher rate than your U.S. tax rate